probabl-ai/skore/sphinx/user_guide/reporters.rst

 There are individual methods to compute each metric specific to the problem at hand.
 They return usual python objects such as floats, integers, or dictionaries.
+Any metric registered in the report (built-in or custom) whose name is a valid Python identifier is also available as ``report.metrics.<name>(...)``.
+Use :meth:`~skore.EstimatorReport.metrics.available` to list names, :meth:`~skore.EstimatorReport.metrics.get` when you prefer an explicit lookup, and :meth:`~skore.EstimatorReport.metrics.help` to explore the callable methods with short descriptions.

 The second type of methods provided by :obj:`EstimatorReport.metrics` are methods that return a :class:`~skore.Display` object.
 They have a common API as well.
 They expose